UNFORTUNATELY, WE NEED AIR TO BREATHE

 Saying “No” to an Exclusionary Community

-Then there are Lesbians who slather on the most foul-smelling perfumes and colognes even though they know it makes others sick.
-Some of these products are so full of petrochemicals that they almost smell like kerosene or disinfectant.
+As much as I hate cigarette smoke, I understood it was an addiction.
+(I had no escape from it as a girl since my mother refused to stop, no matter the effect on my health.
+It finally killed her.)
+What I don’t understand is why women are so resistant to giving up toxic products that are not addictive.
+And why do they slather on the most foul-smelling perfumes and colognes, even though they know it makes others sick?
+Some of these products are so full of petrochemicals that they smell like kerosene or disinfectant.
 Most do have toluene, benzene, and formaldehyde, which, in other situations, is considered hazardous waste and dealt with accordingly.

-Another problem has been when I’ve given rides to friends who were previously unscented, and then suddenly they’re using a new, terrible product.
-This actually happens a lot, but the worst time was when a friend arrived and we’d arranged I would drive us several hours to a Lesbian music event.
-Being in a car accentuates any scent because of the closed space, but I could smell her as soon as she arrived.
-She’d put on a new lotion.
-She was mildly apologetic, but it never occurred to her that I should have said no to being trapped in the car with her all those hours.
-I didn’t, and felt nauseated the entire time.
-I also know that when something like this happens it’s likely to have a long-term affect on damaging my health.
-She’d understood the situation, so why was the new lotion so important?
-She wouldn’t have dreamt of lighting up a cigarette and saying she needed to smoke.
-I still don’t know how to deal with this kind of thing, so basically I drive alone, unless I’m with a trusted friend.
+Another problem has been when I’ve given rides to friends who were previously unscented, and then suddenly they’re using a new, nauseating product.
+The worst time was when I’d arranged to drive us several hours to a Lesbian music event.
+(No matter how sick I feel, I’m always the driver since no one else’s car is safe for me to be in.)
+Being in a car accentuates any scent because of the closed space, but I could smell her as soon as she arrived because she’d put on a new lotion.
+It never occurred to her that I should have said no to being trapped in the car with her all those hours.
+I didn’t, and was nauseated the entire time.
+I also know that this is likely to have a long-term affect my health, with increasing nausea and headaches.
+She wouldn’t have dreamt of lighting up a cigarette and saying she needed to smoke, so why did she do this?
+I still don’t know how to deal with this kind of thing, so I often drive alone, unless I’m with a trusted friend.

-Everyone is affected by scented toxins that we’re forced to breathe, but most don’t know it.
-They attribute their symptoms to many other things or just think this is how we are meant to feel as we get older.
-Some end up taking psychiatric or other drugs to deal with how they feel, which adds to their worsening health.
-Those of us who know about the effects have additional stress on us when we go to public events, knowing we are damaging our health further and perhaps permanently.
+Those of us who know about the effects of toxic scent have additional stress on us when we go to public events, knowing we are damaging our health further, perhaps permanently.
 Some of us have to do a lot of things to make it possible to go out, such as using caffeine and pain-killers, so we can be part of the community.
 We always have to weigh whether the risk and the effects are worth it.

+Lesbians’ lives are already so hard.
 There is so much in patriarchy that damages our health that we have no control over, so shouldn’t we at least support ourselves and each other in trying to protect our health?
-Lesbians’ lives are already so hard.
-Why not try to make our lives easier and also save money?
-Most toxic products on which people in the U.S. spend billions of dollars are completely unnecessary and only add to air and water pollution.
-For those who still feel immune, please realize that this issue affects everyone.
-Several Lesbians I knew who adamantly refused to stop subjecting others to toxic products are now so chemically injured that they can’t leave their homes.
+For those who still feel immune, please know that several women I knew who adamantly refused to stop subjecting others to toxic products are now so chemically injured that they can’t leave their homes.

 This is one of the few things that we can do that’s in our control to make our communities safe and welcoming.
 And nothing smells better than natural Lesbian scent!